Call of Duty will stay on PlayStation even after existing agreements end, Microsoft promises

-Microsoft has reiterated its commitment to continue releasing Call of Duty and other Activision Blizzard franchises on PlayStation, even after existing contractual agreements have ended.
+Microsoft reiterated its commitment to continue releasing Call of Duty and other Activision Blizzard franchises for the PlayStation platform, even after existing contractual agreements have ended -- ending concerns that swirled following the announcement that Microsoft plans to buy Activision Blizzard.

-Brad Smith, Microsoft’s president and vice-chair, emphasized the company’s dedication to keeping Call of Duty and other Activision Blizzard franchises cross-platform.
-The series future on PlayStation was in doubt following the announcement that Microsft plans to buy Activision blizzard.

 “First, some commentators have asked whether we will continue to make popular content like Activision’s Call of Duty available on competing platforms like Sony’s PlayStation,” Smith said.